SSyncropel Docs

 -C "$HOME" .syncro .syncro-data .local/share/syncropel

-The three directories together capture everything: ~/.syncro/ is the daemon state and identity, ~/.syncro-data/ is task content + alias mappings, ~/.local/share/syncropel/ is the rolling backup history.
+The three directories together capture everything: ~/.syncro/ is the instance state and identity, ~/.syncro-data/ is task content + alias mappings, ~/.local/share/syncropel/ is the rolling backup history.
 Move the tarball off-host before deleting the originals.

 Delete